 While growing up in White Plains, New York, Laura desperately wanted to play the Head Bitch In Charge Duchess in a school production of TWELFTH NIGHT.
 She was cast as the funny maid who hangs out with drunks instead.
-But when Laura got her first laugh, she knew that was the dragon she would chase from now on.
+That set Laura up nicely for a life of performing stand-up, sketch, and improv at bars, former strip clubs, current yoga studios, and actual dungeons throughout NYC and LA after graduating from NYU and UCB.

 Laura loves writing comedies about fed-up women on the lowest rung of life's ladder who find surprising ways to challenge the patriarchy.

-Her romantic half-hour comedy, BODICE RIPPERS, is Black List Recommended, an ATX Festival Pitch Competition Runner-Up, a CineStory TV Retreat Comedy Scholarship Winner, PAGE Awards Finalist, Roadmap Writers Top Tier Competition Winner, and a Stowe Story Labs Fellowship Winner.
+Her half-hour rom-com, BODICE RIPPERS, is Black List Recommended, an ATX Festival Pitch Competition Runner-Up, a CineStory TV Retreat Comedy Scholarship Winner, a PAGE Awards Finalist, a Roadmap Writers Top Tier Competition Winner, and a Stowe Story Labs Fellowship Winner.

 After writing a modern, female Robin Hood workplace half-hour comedy, STORM THE CASTLE, Laura is currently writing a witch and vampire comedy feature, BLOOD SISTERS.